-A “property” gives you access to a “property” of a “property.”
-You probably used properties before, now you learn how to make them yourself.
+A “property” gives you access to a “property” of an object.
+You’ve probably used properties before, now you’ll learn how to create them yourself.

 You’ve probably already seen the “property editor” in Visual Studio, especially if you’ve created a WinForm app.
-Here you can view and customize all kinds of properties of a Form, Button, TextBox and many other .
+Here you can view and customize all kinds of properties of a Form, Button, TextBox, and many other controls.

-If you request the Text of a TextBox from code, or you specify a value, use properties.
+When you retrieve the Text of a TextBox from code, or specify a value, you’re using properties:

 string input = TextBoxInput.Text;